 Option 1: Notify admins via email

 If you select this option, all Company admins will receive an email notification when a user requests access.
-The settings doesn't require any additional steps.
+The setting doesn't require any additional steps.

-If you'd like a service desk ticket to be created every time a user requests access to a team/board, please follow the steps below.
-Please note that this feature is currently supported with ServiceNow only.
+If you'd like a service desk ticket to be created every time a user requests access to a team/organization, please follow the steps below.
+Please note that this feature is currently supported with ServiceNow and Jira Service Management.

-Configuring creation of a ServiceNow ticket in Miro
+Configuring the creation of a service desk ticket

 Enabling receiving inbound emails